aurooj/SHG-VQA/README.md

 We report results on two reasoning-based video question answering datasets: [AGQA](https://cs.stanford.edu/people/ranjaykrishna/agqa/) and [STAR](https://bobbywu.com/STAR/).

 Instructions to preprocess AGQA and STAR (to be added)

+### Citation
+If this work and/or its findings are useful for your research, please cite our paper.

+### Questions?
+Please contact 'aishaurooj@gmail.com'